troychaplin/block-accessibility-checks/README.md

 - **Immediate Feedback:** See validation results instantly as you modify block content
 - **Context-aware Checks:** Different validation rules apply based on block type and attributes
 - **Smart Caching:** Optimized performance prevents validation from slowing down the editor
+- **Grouped Messages:** Error and warning messages are organized for better readability

 ## Requirements

 - WordPress 6.7 or higher
-- PHP 7.4 or higher
+- PHP 7.0 or higher
 - Gutenberg block editor (classic editor not supported)

 ## Getting Involved